 Why do we need to end live exports?

-Thousands of UK sheep are exported each year on long journeys to France.
-UK calves are also exported – and travel as far afield as Spain, despite the fact that scientific research shows that young calves suffer greatly during long journeys.
+Historically, thousands of UK sheep have been exported each year on long journeys to France.
+Calves are also exported – and travel as far afield as Spain, despite the fact that scientific research shows that young calves suffer greatly during long journeys.
 Long-distance live animal transports can cause immense suffering.

 Overcrowding will mean that some cannot lie down at all, while those who do may be injured or trampled to death.
 Others endure long journeys with legs trapped and injured, or painfully stooping as they are not given sufficient headroom.
 They can be in transit for days, suffering extremes of temperature and often without sufficient food, water or rest and can be exhausted and dehydrated.
 Many die as a result.

 Animals are transported in both blistering heat and freezing conditions.
 Water may not be provided throughout these long journeys.
 In particular, when animals are exported from Europe to countries outside the EU they leave behind them all the legal protection they once received.

 We believe animals should be slaughtered as close as possible to their place of birth and live transports to be replaced by a trade in meat.
 The meat can be exported in chilled conditions on the hook rather than on the hoof.

 We are concerned about serious animal welfare issues related to animals being exported for slaughter or fattening.
 Defra’s own ‘Call for Evidence” notes from their 2018 consultation state that ‘transport itself can be stressful for animals, for example as a result of loading, unloading and transportation in an unfamiliar environment’.
 The same Notes, No19, further reports:

 ‘There is evidence to show transport can compromise animal welfare in a number of ways, though, for example, extreme temperature ranges, lack of food and water, insufficient ability to rest, noise and vibration.’